JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/rotation/random_euler.rst

 Inputs
 ------

-- **Seed** - Seed for the random generator, Where different seed generate different random euler.
+- **Seed** - Seed for the random generator, where different seed generates different random euler.
 - **Scale** - The range in positive and negative directions in radian.

 Outputs